outsidely/outsidely-geo/readme.md

 - `/activities?userid=jamund` will create a feed limited to the provided userid
 - `/activities?userid=jamundsen&activityid=d54ece30-8ced-438d-80f8-674bcd45270b` will filter to just one activity

-### GET preview
+### GET data
-- Gets the preview image.
-Will likely be deprecated for a more generic blob data based API.
+- Gets binary data objects stored in blob storage
+- `/data?datatype=preview&activityid=d54ece30-8ced-438d-80f8-674bcd45270b` gets a preview png for an activityid
+- `/data?datatype=geojson&activityid=d54ece30-8ced-438d-80f8-674bcd45270b` gets the raw geojson for an activityid for map display

 ### GET validations
 - Built as a generic way to have constrained system values.